zzzprojects/docs/learnentityframeworkcore.com/pages/configuration/data-annotation-attributes/foreignkey-attribute.md

         public int AuthorFK { get; set; }
     }
     ```
-3. On the navigational property in the principal class, passing in the name of the foreign key property in the dependent class:
+3. On the navigation property in the principal class, passing in the name of the foreign key property in the dependent class:
     ```csharp
     public class Author
     {